-This report provides the results for the 2018 weed monitoring program for survey sites at Lucinda Drain, Port Gate Drain, Port West Drain, T1-3, Car Precinct and the constructed lake, and sites of high environmental value and/or at high risk of weed invasion.
+This report provides the results for the 2019 weed monitoring program.
+Field surveys were undertaken at Lucinda Drain, Port Gate Drain, Port West Drain, T1-3, Car Precinct and the constructed lake, and sites of high environmental value and/or at high risk of weed invasion.

-All weed species recorded on PBPL lands are well-established in the Brisbane region and south-east Queensland.
-No targeted National priority pest plants listed by the Department of Agriculture and Water Resources (DAWR) were recorded within or directly adjacent to the survey areas.
+Consistent with previous surveys, all weed species recorded on PBPL lands are well-established in Brisbane and the south-east Queensland bioregion.
+No targeted National priority pest plants listed by the Commonwealth Department of Agriculture and Water Resources (DAWR) have been recorded within or directly adjacent to PBPL lands.

-The most abundant weed species recorded on PBPL lands included:
+The most abundant weed species recorded on PBPL lands were: